Detecting Early Signs of Heart Failure

 Simply put, these executives are experts when it comes to heart failure, a cardiac condition that can result in troubled breathing and frequent hospitalizations.

 Patients who suffer from this ailment have weakened heart muscles, whose job it is to pump blood throughout the body.
 As the heart begins to fail, fluid accumulates in the lungs, which can lead to sudden and severe breathing problems.

-More than 1 million people are hospitalized due to symptoms of heart failure every year.
-And these instances cost the healthcare industry $21 billion annually.
+More than one million people are hospitalized due to symptoms of heart failure every year.
+And these instances cost the healthcare industry forty billion dollars annually.